Two Heads are Actually Better than One: Towards Better Adversarial Robustness via Transduction and Rejection: Introduction

-Specifically, compared to Goldwasser et al., which considered arbitrary perturbations, we focus on the classic and practical scenairo of bounded perturbations for deep learning.
-Somewhat surprisingly, we show that a novel application of Tramèr’s classifier-to-detector technique in the transductive setting can give significantly improved sample-complexity for robust generalization, noting that bounded perturbations are critical for the construction to work.
-To obtain these improvements, we do not require stronger assumptions on the data, as with~\cite{montasser2021transductive}; in the realizable case, we only need to assume $\OPT_{\U^{2/3}} = 0$, which is even better than the $\OPT_{\U} = 0$ assumption in the inductive case.
-Table~\ref{tab:bounds} gives more details; the notation is described in Section~\ref{sec:preliminaries}.
-Our results give a first constructive application of Tram\`er's classifier-to-detector reduction which leads to \emph{improved} sample complexity.
+In this paper, we take a step towards realizing the promise of transduction+rejection in more realistic scenarios.
+Compared to \citep{goldwasser2020beyond}, which considers arbitrary perturbations, we focus on the classic and practical scenario of bounded perturbations for deep learning.
+Somewhat surprisingly, we show that a novel application of Tramèr’s classifier-to-detector technique~\citep{tramer2022detecting}, which has thus far only been applied to indicate that certain defenses are vulnerable, in the transductive setting can give significantly improved sample-complexity for robust generalization, noting that bounded perturbations are critical for the construction to work.
+To obtain these improvements, we do not require stronger assumptions on the data, as with \citep{montasser2021transductive}; in the realizable case, we only need to assume $\OPT_{\U^{2/3}} = 0$, which is even better than the $\OPT_{\U} = 0$ assumption in the inductive case.

-While our theoretical construction is computationally inefficient due to the use of Tram\`er's reduction, it guides us to identify a practical transductive algorithm for learning a robust selective model.
+Our theory guides us to identify a practical transductive algorithm for learning a robust selective model.
+As a component, we present a simple empirical approximation to the reduction which enables the computationally efficient realization of the improvement to robustness offered by rejection; our experiments show that the the robustness of models utilizing our rejection-only defense very closely matches the theoretical bound (i.e. the robustness achievable to adversarial budget $\epsilon/2$).
+While our approach does not have the theoretical guarantees of the computationally inefficient construction, it is a significant step towards developing an efficient reduction, left as an open problem by~\citep{tramer2022detecting}.

 In addition, we present an objective for general adaptive attacks targeting selective classifiers based on our algorithm.
 Our transductive defense algorithm gives strong empirical performance on image classification tasks, both against our adaptive attack and against existing state-of-the-art attacks such as AutoAttack and standard GMSA.
-On CIFAR-10, we obtain 73.9\% transductive robust accuracy with rejection, a significant improvement on the current state-of-the-art result of 66.6\%~\cite{croce2020robustbench} for robust accuracy up to the perturbation considered ($l_\infty$ with budget $\epsilon = 8/255$).
+On CIFAR-10, we obtain 81.6\% transductive robust accuracy with rejection, a significant improvement on the current state-of-the-art result of 71.1\%~\citep{peng2023robust, croce2020robustbench} for robust accuracy up to the perturbation considered ($l_\infty$ with budget $\epsilon = 8/255$); on CIFAR-100, we obtain 57.9\% transductive robust accuracy with rejection, significantly exeeding the strongest existing baseline of 42.7\%~\citep{wang2023better, croce2020robustbench} with the same adversarial budget.

 The rest of the paper is organized as follows.
 Section~\ref{sec:related} reviews main related work, and Section~\ref{sec:preliminaries} presents some necessary background.
 We develop our theory results in Section~\ref{sec:theory}.
 Guided by our theory, Section~\ref{sec:method} develops a practical robust learning algorithm, leveraging both transduction and rejection.
 We provide systematic experiments in Section~\ref{sec:experiment}, and conclude in Section~\ref{sec:conclusion}.